The Science Behind Immediate Dental Care: What to Do in an Emergency

 • Signs of infection like fever or malaise

-• Trauma involving potential jaw fracture or head injury
+• Trauma suggesting potential jaw fracture or head injury

 For these severe cases, go directly to an emergency room.
 For other urgent but non-life-threatening issues, contact an emergency dental clinic.